50TH EASD ANNUAL MEETING, VIENNA, September 16, 2014 /PRNewswire/ --

 About Novo Nordisk

-Headquartered in Denmark, Novo Nordisk is a global healthcare company with 90 years of innovation and leadership in diabetes care.
+Headquartered in Denmark, Novo Nordisk is a global healthcare company with more than 90 years of innovation and leadership in diabetes care.
 The company also has leading positions within haemophilia care, growth hormone therapy and hormone replacement therapy.
+Novo Nordisk employs approximately 40,700 employees in 75 countries, and markets its products in more than 180 countries.
 For more information, visit novonordisk.co.uk.

-4. Khunti K, et al. Self-reported hypoglycaemia: A global study of 24 countries with 27,585 insulin-treated patients with diabetes.
-The HAT study.
-Presented at the 50th Annual Meeting of the European Association for the Study of Diabetes (EASD), Vienna, Austria; 15-19 September 2014.
+- Thalange N, et al. Long-term efficacy and safety of insulin degludec in combination with bolus insulin aspart in children and adolescents with type 1 diabetes.
+Poster presented at the 50th Annual Meeting of the European Association for the Study of Diabetes (EASD), Vienna, Austria, 15-19 September 2014.

 Novo Nordisk Ltd